rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/region_inference.md

 inference_.
 The high-level idea is pretty simple, but there are some details we need to take care of.

-The [`RegionInferenceContext`] type contains all of the information needed to do inference, including the universal regions from `replace_regions_in_mir` and the constraints computed for each region.
-It is constructed just after we compute the liveness constraints.

-Here are some of the fields of the struct:

-- `constraints`: contains all the outlives constraints.
-- `liveness_constraints`: contains all the liveness constraints.
-- `universal_regions`: contains the `UniversalRegions` returned by `replace_regions_in_mir`.
-- `universal_region_relations`: contains relations known to be true about universal regions.
-For example, if we have a where clause that `'a: 'b`, that relation is assumed to be true while borrow checking the implementation (it is checked at the caller), so `universal_region_relations` would contain `'a:
-  'b`.
-- `type_tests`: contains some constraints on types that we must check after inference (e.g. `T: 'a`).
-- `closure_bounds_mapping`: used for propagating region constraints from closures back out to the creater of the closure.

-TODO: should we discuss any of the others fields?
-What about the SCCs?

-Ok, now that we have constructed a `RegionInferenceContext`, we can do inference.
-This is done by calling the [`solve`] method on the context.

-We will start off the value of each region with the liveness constraints (the places we already know must be in the region).
-We will then use the outlives constraints to widen each region until all constraints are met.
-This is done in [`propagate_constraints`].
-For each region, if `'a: 'b`, we add all elements of `'b` to `'a`.
+Here is the high-level idea: we start off each region with the MIR locations we know must be in it from the liveness constraints.
+From there, we use all of the outlives constraints computed from the type checker to _propagate_ the
+constraints: for each region `'a`, if `'a: 'b`, then we add all elements of `'b` to `'a`, including `end('b)`.
+This all happens in [`propagate_constraints`].

 Then, we will check for errors.
 We first check that type tests are satisfied by calling [`check_type_tests`].
 This checks constraints like `T: 'a`.
 Second, we